rjhalliday/rjhalliday.github.io/_posts/2024-08-30-overcoming-aws-lambda-size-limits-how-to-use-multiple-layers-to-bypass-the-50mb-and-250mb-restrictions.md

    - Use AWS CloudWatch Logs to check for any errors or logs that indicate whether the layers are being used properly.

-By following these steps, you will have successfully configured your Lambda function to use multiple layers, thereby bypassing the deployment package size limits and keeping your serverless applications modular and manageable.
+By following these steps, you will have successfully configured your Lambda function to use multiple layers.
+Remember, this isn't a workaround for the 250MB size limit, so if your lambda function requires a lot of dependencies, you will need to use docer images instead.